portworx/pxc/docs/devel.md

 # Overview
 The goal of `px` is to provide a tool for users to use from their client machine like `kubectl` and `nomad`. `px` is based on the `kubectl` style of commands lowering the rampup to learn this tool.

+Keep in mind that `px` will also be used as a plugin to `kubectl`.
+Therefore commands like `kubectl px get volumes` and `kubectl px get pvc` must be clear to the user.

 # Commands
 There are two style of commands: Local and remote commands.